DebeshJha/Kvasir-Instrument/README.md

 # Evaluation metrics
-We suggest evaluation metrics such as dice coefficient, Jaccard index, recall, precision,overall accuracy and frame per second (FPS).
+We suggest evaluation metrics such as dice coefficient, Jaccard index, recall, precision, and F2.
 Their description can be found here.

 <img src="metrics.png">

 # Results on challenging images